Petry, Price carry Canadiens past Panthers

 Defenseman Jeff Petry posted a career-high four assists, and Carey Price stopped 29 shots to lead the host Montreal Canadiens to a 4-0 win over the red-hot Florida Panthers on Saturday afternoon.
 Petry has seven points (one goal, six assists) in two games against Florida this season.
 On Saturday, he logged helpers on goals by Nick Suzuki, Artturi Lehkonen, Tomas Tatar and Brendan Gallagher.

 Perhaps the worst news of the day for the Panthers came when captain Aleksander Barkov, an All-Star center last season, left the game in the second period with a lower-body injury and did not return.
+Coach Joel Quenneville said afterward the injury did not appear to be serious.
 The Panthers also had their win streak snapped at six games, which had been the longest active run in the NHL.
 It was the third-longest win streak in the history of the Panthers, who hadn't lost since Jan.
 7.

 Florida, which entered the game as the highest-scoring team in the NHL (3.67 goals per game), couldn't get anything past Price, whose biggest test was a first-period breakaway by 2020 All-Star Jonathan Huberdeau.
 Price avenged a 6-5 loss at Florida on Dec.
 29, improving his career record against the Panthers to 13-7-3.
 It was the first time anyone had blanked the Panthers in nearly a full season since Feb.
 12, 2019.